What’s a Renewable Energy Park?

 The Renewable Energy Parks will need approval from the Circular Head Council, the Tasmanian Environmental Protection Authority and the Australian Government’s Department of Agriculture, Water and Environment.

-Jim’s Plain received final planning approval in July 2020.
+Jim’s Plain received approval in July 2020.

 Are there other secondary approvals required before starting construction?